RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: User interface

 Note that the constructor above is generic to any decay channel and decay-amplitude parameterisation.
-The possibility to pass RooFormulaVars as observables to the model is particularly interesting in an analysis.
-A specific use-case scenario, for example, could be the need to include some relationship between Wilson coefficients to perform a model dependent fit, in which the relationship between some Wilson coefficients is imposed by the model being studied.
+The possibility to pass \texttt{RooFormulaVars} as observables to the model is particularly interesting in an analysis.
+A specific use-case scenario, for example, could be the need to include some relationship between Wilson coefficients to perform a model-dependent fit.